Start Strong overview

 When children participate in structured, play-based learning before they start school, they build key social, emotional and cognitive skills necessary to support lifelong learning.
 This is especially important for children experiencing vulnerability and disadvantage, who benefit the most from preschool.

 We know that sustained investment in the early years leads to better economic and social outcomes; and that a strong, stable early childhood education sector will ensure all children make the best possible start in life and learning.

-The Start Strong Program for both Community Preschools and Long Day Care is the key way in which the NSW Government supports preschool education for all children.
+The Start Strong Program for both Community Preschools and Long Day Care supports preschool education for all children in NSW.
 It is also the program through which the Preschool Reform Agreement and the Affordable Preschool initiative will be delivered.